 To be eligible for work study, the student must meet the following requirements:

-- Submit the FAFSA (http://www.fafsa.ed.gov) required to determine eligibility;
+- FAFSA (http://www.fafsa.ed.gov) is required to determine eligibility;

 - Need-based financial aid program;

 - Provides part-time on-campus or off-campus employment opportunities.
-The off-campus jobs usually involve community service, such as tutoring and counseling in the local schools;
+Off-campus jobs usually involve community service, such as tutoring and counseling in the local schools;

 - It is inappropriate for a student to earn the full award in the first half of the award period;